jamesclancy/SafeCardGame/README.md

 ### Defining Events To Change the GameState
 ---

-As players play the game they can perform a number of actions which trigger events that modify the GameState.
+As players play the game they can perform a number of actions that trigger events that modify the GameState.

-*Note from a technical standpoint:* The GameState is actaully immutable and never changes but rather a new GameState is generated from an acton and the previous state.
+*Note from a technical standpoint:* The GameState is actually immutable and never changes but rather a new GameState is generated from an acton and the previous state.
 This new state replaces the past state.

-Initially, I am going to start just writing out some potenital events which could happen during the game and the associated event data they would carry.
+Initially, I am going to start just writing out some potential events which could happen during the game and the associated event data they would carry.

-* StartGame - Inititalizes a new game (Creates a new GameState)
+* StartGame - Initializes a new game (Creates a new GameState)
   * A unique GameID
   * Pair of Players with associated decks
   * PlayerID of Player to start game